WASdev/ci.docker/README.md

 This feature can be controlled via the following variables:

 * `OPENJ9_SCC` (environment variable)
-  *  Decription: If `"true"`, cache application-specific in an SCC and include it in the image.
+  *  Description: If `"true"`, cache application-specific in an SCC and include it in the image.
 A new SCC will be created if needed, otherwise data will be added to the existing SCC.
   *  Default: `"true"`.

-### Logging
+## Logging

 It is important to be able to observe the logs emitted by WebSphere Liberty when it is running in docker.
 A best practice method would be to emit the logs in JSON and to then consume it with a logging stack of your choice.